 In the Beginning

-It’s been called the first real American discothèque and it’s one of the most famous rock and roll landmarks in America.
-It first opened January 11, 1964, at the site of an old bank building that had been remodeled into a short-lived club called the Party, by a former Chicago policeman, Elmer Valentine.
+The Whisky has been called the first real American discothèque and it’s one of the most famous rock ‘n’ roll landmarks in the United States.
+It first opened January 11, 1964, in an old bank building that had been remodeled into a short-lived club called the Party by a former Chicago policeman, Elmer Valentine.
 The Whisky a Go Go opened with a live band led by Johnny Rivers and a short-skirted female DJ spinning records between sets from a suspended cage at the right of the stage.
-When the girl DJ danced during Rivers’ set, the audience thought it was part of the act and the concept of Go-Go dancers in cages was born.
+When the girl DJ danced during Rivers’ set, the audience thought it was part of the act and the concept of go-go dancers in cages was born.
 Rivers rode the Whisky-born “go-go” craze to national fame with records recorded partly “live at the Whisky.”
 The Miracles recorded the song “Going to a Go-Go” in 1966 (which was covered in 1982 by The Rolling Stones), and Whisky a Go Go franchises sprang up all over the country.

 In 1966, the Whisky was one of the centers of the Sunset Strip police riots.
 The club was harassed repeatedly by the City of Los Angeles, which once ordered that the name be changed; claiming “whisky” was a bad influence.

 The Whisky played an important role in many musical careers, especially for bands based in Southern California.
 The Byrds, Buffalo Springfield, and Love were all regulars.
 The Doors were the house band for a while — until the debut of the controversial “Oedipal Section” of the song “The End” got them fired.
 Frank Zappa’s Mothers of Invention got their record contract based on a performance at the Whisky and Jimi Hendrix came by to jam when Sam & Dave headlined.
 Otis Redding recorded his album Live at the Whisky there in 1966.